iotaxi/iotaxi.github.io/README.md

 # iotaxi.github.io
-This is the Repository for websie.
+This is the Repository for website.
 Initialise with a README